HISPANIC AMERICAN LITERATURE 1/2

 Objectives of the course are: to deepen the specifics of cultural themes and dynamics of the Hispano-American subcontinent; provide methodological tools aimed at analyzing the Chilean and Argentine literary productions of the last decade, develop the ability to reflect on the proposed literary texts and carry out comparative analyzes.

-3. develop the ability to reflect on the proposed texts, recognizing in them the use of different ways of writing and registers, such as the fantastic, mimetic, unusual, local and colloquial writing styles.
+d. develop the ability to reflect on the proposed texts, recognizing in them the use of different ways of writing and registers, such as the fantastic way of writing, the mimetic, the unusual, local and colloquial registers

 The course aims to provide a comparative overview of contemporary (20th century) and ultra-contemporary (21st century) Hispanic-American literary productions which are created around the figure of the witch and its re-semanticization.
 Different declinations of the image of the witch will be investigated, as well as the monstrous and counter-hegemonic nuances that the character represents.